meribold/meribold.org/_posts/2018-02-13-virtual-environments-9487.md

 others.
 While it's predated by most of them, this one ships with Python as part of the standard library: [*venv*][library/venv].[^venv-and-pyvenv]

-[^venv-and-pyvenv]: Actually, pyvenv also ships with Python, but was deprecated in version
+[^venv-and-pyvenv]: pyvenv also ships with Python, but was deprecated in version 3.6.
-    3.6 (only 3 minor versions after its introduction).
     Both venv and pyvenv were added to Python in version 3.3.

 In its simplest form, venv is used to create a virtual environment like so: